profilepress/profilepress-readmes/readme.txt

 == Changelog ==

+= 2.5.3 =
+* Fix critical bug where resetting of password was failing.

 = 2.5.2 =
-* Fix iregular nonce security failure on ajax login, registration and password reset forms.
+* Fix irregular nonce security failure on ajax login, registration and password reset forms.

 = 2.5.1 =
 * Fixed bug where action and filter callbacks where not triggering in Ajax mode.